Privacy Policy

 - Neon (AWS US West 2, Oregon) — managed Postgres database.
 Stores your account, profile, availability, friend graph, and call signaling records.

 - Cloudflare R2 (Western North America region) — stores profile pictures.
-Image URLs are randomly generated and not enumerable; profile pictures may be accessible to anyone who possesses the specific image URL.
+Image URLs are randomly generated and not publicly enumerable.

 - LiveKit Cloud (United States company, global edge network) — routes real-time call audio.
 Call media passes through LiveKit but is never recorded or stored.